‘FLUTE EMERGENCY’: A musician forgot his $22,000 instrument on a Chicago train. A homeless man found it.

 Mcentee is now raising funds to secure an apartment with his wife, according to his GoFundMe page.

-“I gave them $25 for their GoFundMe and I tried to give them $60 for their hotel that night,” Rabin said.
+“I gave them $25 for their GoFundMe, and I tried to give them $60 for their hotel that night,” Rabin said.
 “I told them I would share their GoFundMe.
 I wanted to help them.
-I really sympathize with them too.”
+I really sympathize with them, too.”